Duncan-Maganga/FUTURE_CS_001/README.md

 ![ZAP Scan Result](accessible.png)

-When everything is set and open Dvwa with the username – ‘Admin’ and Password – ‘password’, leave it running.
+When everything is set and open Dvwa with the username – **Admin** and Password – **password**, leave it running.
 Start OWASP Zap proxy and scan Dvwa, set the browser to be localhost on the ZapProxy dashboard, and scan automatically.

 ![ZAP Scan Result](owasp6.png)
 You will find that Content Security Policy is not set, which means the website is not secured properly, and we can perform major attacks on the website.